seam/examples/servlet-booking/readme.txt

 Use of the war:inplace + tomcat:inplace goals are not recommended as it causes files to be copied to your src/main/webapp directory.
 You may accidently check them into the source repository or include them in the deployable archive.

+---
+Have to decide if you want war:inplace which mixes compiled files w/ source files but gives you instant change or change the warSourceDirectory and require war:exploded to be run to see changes take affect.